asdacdsfca/dsc180-b08-website/README.md

 # just-the-docs-template

+## Comparing Chronos-Bolt and ARIMA Models for Portfolio Optimization in the S\&P 500 Information Technology Sector
 This is a *bare-minimum* template to create a [Jekyll] site that:

 - uses the [Just the Docs] theme;